Captain America (1990 film): Casting

 Dolph Lundgren and Arnold Schwarzenegger were both considered for the title role.
 Val Kilmer was offered the part, but turned it down to work on The Doors instead.

 Pyun originally wanted two different actors to play Rogers/Captain America; one before and one after his supersoldier transformation.
 He wanted Matt Salinger to play pre-supersoldier Rogers and Howie Long to play post-supersoldier Captain America.
-However, Marvel insisted only one actor play the character.
+However, Marvel insisted that only one actor play the character.

 Pyun also wanted Captain America to use his "tactical" black suit in the film, to reflect his appearance in the comics at the time, but this too was rejected by Marvel, who wanted him to retain his classic costume.

 Filming

 Principal photography began in 1989 and was completed in 1990.
 Though the production originally planned to shoot on-location in Italy, budgetary issues meant that shooting moved to cheaper Yugoslavia, and the script was heavily rewritten as many scenes couldn't be shot as scripted.

 Filming took place in the cities of Zagreb and Dubrovnik, and at Jadran Film Studios.
 Other scenes were shot in Los Angeles.
-Entertainment Tonight also visited the set during making of the film, airing a segment in August 1989.
+Entertainment Tonight also visited the set during the making of the film, airing a segment in August 1989.

 Stan Lee filmed a cameo appearance that was ultimately cut.

+In 1989, Variety reported that "46 licensees have signed up for various merchandising rights to 21st's upcoming Captain America and Spider-Man pictures" with a release date set for President's Day weekend in 1990.

 Release

 The film was intended for release in August 1990, to coincide with the fiftieth anniversary of Captain America.
 Several release dates were announced between Fall 1990 and Winter 1991, but the film went unreleased for two years before debuting direct-to-video and on cable television in the United States in the summer of 1992.
-In UK, 20/20 vision released the VHS in 1991 prior to its release in the United States.
+In UK, 20/20 vision released the VHS in 1991 before its release in the United States.
 The film was given a limited theatrical release internationally.
 In the Philippines, the film was released as Bloodmatch on December 11, 1991, in a double feature with a Snoopy film; posters miscredit Jean-Claude Van Damme as the "martial art instructor".

 The film was invited to screen as part of the 2013 Comic-Con in San Diego in July 2013.

 The film also had its debut on Cinemax Asia.

+Versions

+There are three different versions of Captain America.